youthinfront/youthinfront-site/stay-safe-first-protest.md

 ### Before you go
 - Dress like you’re going to an outdoor sports game or concert.

-- Wear sturdy, closed toe shoes and bring enough layers.
+- Wear sturdy, closed-toe shoes and bring enough layers.

 - Charge your phone.